Čečejovce: History

-Čečejovce formed part of the Austro-Hungarian Monarchy till its disintegration in 1918.
-In 1918 Čečejovce became part of Czechoslovakia.
-In 1938 the village was ceded to Hungary.
-From 1945 to 1992 it formed again part of Czechoslovakia.
-Since 1993 Čečejovce has been part of the Slovak Republic.

 The oldest building of the village, which stands on its place even today, is a stone church from the age of the Árpáds built in Early Gothic style with the elements of Roman style.
 The church, which was originally Roman Catholic, belongs to the Reformed Church since the time of Rákóczi's uprising in 1703.
-Probably the wall paintings from the 13th century inside the church were covered with plaster in that time.
-The valuable frescos were uncovered again in 1893.
-The frescos, which are national cultural relics, can be seen in their full splendour after finishing their last restoration in 1994.

-The edifice of the Roman Catholic church, which was built in the Classical style in 1800, is the dominant building of Čečejovce.
-The church burnt down under till now unexplained circumstances in 1949 and has got its present form after its reconstruction and extension after the fire.
-The tower of the church was also exchanged for a new one during the last renovation of the church in 1994–95.

 A baroque manor house built in the middle of the 18th century stands close to the Catholic church.
 The facade of the manor house was remodeled in a neo-classical style at the beginning of the 19th century and is currently under reconstruction.
 Its main entrance gate from the 19th century has been preserved in its original form until now.

 Opposite the manor house there is a Memorial of World War I and II with the names of war victims from the village written on the stone column.
 The St. Stefan's Crown on the top of the memorial has its own history.
 The pyramid shape Millennia Monument, which has a message for the next generations inside, is just opposite.

-The beginnings of education in Čečejovce are thought to be the years 1799–1801.
-However, school attendance has been compulsory only since 1868.
-Till 1907 education was provided at religious schools (Roman Catholic and Reformed).
-In 1907 both religious schools became state schools and were united into one school.
-The present-day primary school provides 9-years primary education for pupils from Čečejovce and its surroundings.

-Seleška, which is part of Čečejovce, often changed its owners like Čečejovce.
-The settlement had formed an integral estate till selling off the lands in possession of Krajbich after World War I. The contemporary inhabitants of Seleška and their ancestors settled there in about 1920 from closer and wider surroundings, when they bought the parcelled out lands of Krajbich.